orefalo/g2/README.md

 ###Why is G2 reinstalled on every launch?

 To ensure the git configuration is in a stable, known state.
+Beginers can screw pretty bad when editing their gitconfig file.

 ###What if my favorite command is missing?